ThaUnknown/jassub/README.md

 }
 ```

-Headers are required to use this library, as it uses SharedArrayBuffer for multi-threading!!!
+Headers are recommended to use this library, as it uses SharedArrayBuffer for multi-threading, but if you can't set them, it will still work in single-threaded mode.

+Then install the library via:

 ```shell
 [p]npm i jassub